almatr/Joke-App/README.md

+# Description

+Used Gradle to build a joke-telling app that has both a free and paid version.
+This included factoring functionality into libraries as well as using build flavors to modularize the construction of each variant of the app.
+I also configured a Google Cloud Endpoints development server to supply the jokes.

 # Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses